 It’s important to remember that if quitting was easy, everyone would do it, and continuing to gamble is not a moral failure on your part.
 What you can do is get to the root of whatever it is that drives you to gamble, whether it be financial stress, boredom, depression, anxiety, or something else.

 Don’t try to solve your own or your loved one’s gambling disorder all by yourself.
 Confide in a friend or family member so that you don’t have to carry this burden alone, and consider seeking professional treatment.

-At Algamus, we have nearly a one-to-one staff to patient ratio, many of our staff members are in recovery from a gambling disorder, and have been through what you’re going through.
-Reach out to our counselors if you believe you have a gambling problem, and are ready to commit to making a significant change in your life by leaving gambling behind for good.
+At Algamus, we have nearly a one-to-one staff-to-patient ratio, many of our staff members are in recovery from a gambling disorder and have been through what you’re going through.
+Reach out to our gambling counselors if you believe you have a gambling problem and are ready to commit to making a significant change in your life by leaving gambling behind for good.